mazurka/mazurka.github.io/src/modules/pages/guide/resources/tutorial.md

 ## action

 Every [mediatype](#mediatype) block needs an action handler.
-This is called after all of the conditions are met.
 Inside, we define what happens when this resource is requested by a client.
 All side-effects should be contained in this block.
 The response from the action will be serialized and sent to the client.

 Here we're just going to send a read-only response to the client.
 This will include the user's `name` and `avatar`.